ibm-s390-linux/s390-tools/README.md

    - 40-z90crypt.rules: udev rules for z90crypt driver
    - 90-cpi.rules: udev rule to update Control-Program-Information when KVM is used.
+   - 70-chreipl-fcp-mpath.rules: udev rules to monitor multipath events for re-IPL path failover and to adjust the re-IPL device in case needed.

  * systemd units:
    - cpi.service: Unit to apply CPI settings